One More Grain: History

 The band went on hiatus in mid-2008, and Quinn taught English in Southeast Asia.
 A posthumous 7" single featuring a One More Grain version of the traditional English song "Scarborough Fair" was released via Static Caravan in 2008.

 All the members of One More Grain also participated in Andrew Blick's parallel project Gyratory System, which continued following the breakup of One More Grain.

-In May 2014 it was announced that Quinn had moved to the Outer Hebrides and had resumed work with Blick on a third One More Grain album entitled Grain Fever.
+In May 2014, it was announced that Quinn had moved to the Outer Hebrides and had resumed work with Blick on a third One More Grain album entitled Grain Fever.

-A compilation of rare and unreleased material was released in 2021. and a fourth One More Grain studio album titled 'Beans On Toast With Pythagoras' was released in 2022 via Bandcamp, in addition to an Indonesian gamelan interpretation of previous One More Grain pieces.
+A compilation of rare and unreleased material was released in 2021, and a fourth One More Grain studio album titled Beans On Toast With Pythagoras was released in 2022 via Bandcamp, in addition to an Indonesian gamelan interpretation of previous One More Grain pieces.

-According to Bandcamp, a new One More Grain album is due out on February 1, 2023.
+In 2023, the band released One More Grain, followed by Modern Music.